 The story goes, that at the beginning of time, shortly after the creation of the universe, there was the first fire ceremony performed by the ancient Rishis (sages).
 It was during this fire ceremony that the four Vedas were imparted, the 50 Sanskrit alphabet which makes up all Sanskrit Mantras and the Gayatri Mantra.
 The Gayatri Devi is known as the Mother of the Vedas, the source of Divine Wisdom.

 The Gayatri Mantra is the great calling of spiritual light into the practitioner.
 It petitions the Divine Goddess to impart Her spiritual light into us.
-It is practiced by Hindus and Buddhists alike and one thing they all agree on, is the tremendous power that is the Great Gayatri Mantra.
+It is practised by Hindus and Buddhists alike and one thing they all agree on is a tremendous power that is the Great Gayatri Mantra.

-There are two forms of the Gayatri, the short form and the long form.
+There are two forms of the Gayatri, the short form and the long-form.
 The short form is the most well-known.
-The long form is the one I was taught and that I teach.
+The long-form is the one I was taught and what I teach.